MaxineXiong/OpenAI-API-Web-Apps/README.md

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://maxinexiong-openai-api-web-apps-home-xbxlm8.streamlit.app/Talk_To_GPT)

 The first web application, **[Talk to GPT](https://maxinexiong-openai-api-web-apps-home-xbxlm8.streamlit.app/Talk_To_GPT)**, is an interactive chatbot application that allows users to communicate with the model using text messages or speech input.
-Powered by OpenAI's **gpt-4-turbo model** or **gpt-3.5-turbo model** for generating high-quality responses, **Whisper model** for speech-to-text conversion, and **TTS model** for text-to-speech audio output, this application offers a conversational experience similar to interacting with a human expert.
-Users can select between the GPT-3.5 Turbo and GPT-4 Turbo models based on their needs, and have the option to play the bot's responses in audio format, enhancing the conversational experience with a greater sense of immersion and realism.
+Developed using OpenAI's [**Chat Completion API**](https://platform.openai.com/docs/guides/text-generation/chat-completions-api), and powered by OpenAI's [***gpt-4-turbo model***](https://platform.openai.com/docs/models/gpt-4-turbo-and-gpt-4) or [***gpt-3.5-turbo model***](https://platform.openai.com/docs/models/gpt-3-5-turbo) for generating high-quality responses, [***Whisper model***](https://platform.openai.com/docs/models/whisper) for speech-to-text conversion, and [***TTS model***](https://platform.openai.com/docs/models/tts) for text-to-speech audio output, this application offers a conversational experience similar to interacting with a human expert.
+Users can select between the *GPT-3.5 Turbo* and *GPT-4 Turbo* models based on their needs, and have the option to play the bot's responses in audio format, enhancing the conversational experience with a greater sense of immersion and realism.
 Additionally, the application provides a variety of built-in prompts that assign roles or personas to the chatbot, providing an effective starting point for each type of conversation, and ensuring that the chatbot will produce the desired responses in an efficient and appropriate manner.

 ### CodeMaxGPT
 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://maxinexiong-openai-api-web-apps-home-xbxlm8.streamlit.app/CodeMaxGPT)

 The second web application, **[CodeMaxGPT](https://maxinexiong.github.io/intro-codemaxgpt.html)**, is designed to provide coding assistance to programmers.
-Built on OpenAI's gpt-3.5-turbo model, it is specifically tuned and optimized to cater to the diverse needs of developers, including code generation, debugging, refactoring, and documentation.
-The platform provides auto-prompts for the GPT model based on various use cases that a user may select.
+Built on OpenAI's [**Assistants API**](https://platform.openai.com/docs/assistants/overview?context=with-streaming), it is specifically tuned and optimized to cater to the diverse needs of developers, including code generation, debugging, refactoring, and documentation.
+The platform allows users to choose between the *GPT-3.5 Turbo* and *GPT-4 Turbo* models, providing auto-prompts for the GPT model based on various use cases that a user may select.
 It also features a more user-friendly interface compared to the original [ChatGPT](https://openai.com/blog/chatgpt), allowing users to comfortably enter or paste code and even upload code scripts directly from their local computer.
 With its user-friendly interface, advanced auto-prompting features, and seamless code uploading capabilities, **[CodeMaxGPT](https://maxinexiong.github.io/intro-codemaxgpt.html)** is the ultimate coding companion.
-Whether you're a junior developer tackling complex programs or a seasoned pro exploring new languages or frameworks, **[CodeMaxGPT](https://maxinexiong.github.io/intro-codemaxgpt.html)** has you covered.
+Whether you're a junior developer tackling complex programs or a seasoned pro exploring new programming languages or frameworks, **[CodeMaxGPT](https://maxinexiong.github.io/intro-codemaxgpt.html)** has you covered.

 ### DALL·E Image Generator (Unavailable)